Gas meter on wall at home

 Households are not billed the same way for gas usage, however, as it depends on several factors.
 Canstar Blue explains in this guide.

-How to read your gas meter
+How to read a gas meter

-Before reading your gas meter, you’ll need to identify which type of meter your property is connected to – imperial or metric.
+Before reading a gas meter, you’ll need to identify which type of meter your property is connected to – imperial or metric.
 Imperial gas meters tend to be a little trickier as you’ll need to read each dial, while metric gas meters look more like a car odometer.

 Imperial gas meter reading